jonnonz1/nz-statute-book/acts/public/2020/education-and-training-act-2020.md

   (d) in the case of a Kura Kaupapa Māori, the application of section 71 and clauses 2 to 15 must not result in inconsistency with section 204; and
   (e) in the case of a designated character school, the application of section 71 and clauses 2 to 15 must not result in inconsistency with its school charter or section 204; and
   (f) in the case of a State integrated school, the application of section 71 and clauses 2 to 15 must not result in inconsistency with the school’s integration agreement or Schedule 6.
-(2) Clauses 1 to 15 do not apply to any State school of a type specified by the Secretary by notice in the Gazette.
+(2) Clauses 1 to 15 do not apply to any State school of a type specified by the Secretary by notice.
+(3) A notice under this clause is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 17 Obligation to report to Parliament on enrolment schemes
 (1) The annual report on the schools sector that is presented to the House of Representatives by the Minister of Education in accordance with section 620 must include a statement signed by the Secretary that—